Effective Dispute Resolution

 - Allegations that are not violations of the special education rules and regulations (i.e. personnel issues, Section 504 issues, harassment, etc.)

 - Certain issues that may be more appropriately addressed via the due process system.
-Additional information about due process may be found at: http://www.isbe.net/spec-ed/html/due_process.htm
+For more information please visit the ISBE Due Process page.

 - A signed, written letter alleging that the school district violated one or more of the special education laws or rules/regulations.